-Ultimate Madagascar (Southeast): Day 1 We will overnight at Antananarivo.
+Madagascar (Southeast): Day 1 We will overnight at Antananarivo.

-Ultimate Madagascar (Southeast): Day 4 The Berenty reserve, set aside by the de Heaulme family who own the surrounding sisal estate, protects a small but rich area of gallery forest on the banks of the wide Mandare River, an oasis amidst the semi-desert.
+Madagascar (Southeast): Day 4 The Berenty reserve, set aside by the de Heaulme family who own the surrounding sisal estate, protects a small but rich area of gallery forest on the banks of the wide Mandare River, an oasis amidst the semi-desert.
 Huge kily (tamarind) trees form a green canopy against the burning sun, leaving the trails below cool and shady.
 Here we shall see lemurs at really close quarters – unmolested for more than half a century, they have lost their fear of man.
 Gleaming white Verreaux’s Sifakas hurl themselves from one tree to another above our heads, peer curiously at us from the vegetation or waltz bipedally away across the trails.
 Ring-tailed Lemurs, like strange cats, stroll right up to us, their long, banded tails raised aloft like flags.
-Red-fronted Brown Lemurs are also common and tame (but are introduced here) and we should also see White-footed Sportive Lemur which, although nocturnal, can often be found at its daytime roosts.
+Red-fronted Lemurs are also common and tame (but are introduced here) and we should also see White-footed Sportive Lemur which, although nocturnal, can often be found at its daytime roosts.
 A night-time excursion is usually essential, however, to see the tiny Reddish-grey (or Grey-brown) and Grey Mouse Lemurs.

 Seeing lemurs like this is unforgettable and it will be hard to drag ourselves away to look for birds.
-Nevertheless we ought to give them some attention too, for there are some notable specialities.
+Nevertheless, we ought to give them some attention too, for there are some notable specialities.
 Giant Couas have, like the lemurs, become completely unafraid of man at Berenty, and we should enjoy some superb looks at these stately birds walking around on the forest floor.
 Both White-browed Hawk-Owl and Torotoroka Scops Owl are common and very vocal at night.
 We should be able to find both species roosting during the day, giving us the chance to really admire the intricacies of their beautifully cryptic plumage.
-This is also the best place on the tour for the elusive Madagascan Cuckoo-Hawk, a species that has alarmingly big ‘bug’ eyes, well-suited to its near-crepuscular lifestyle, although even at Berenty it is not guaranteed.
+This is also the best place on the tour for the elusive Madagascar Cuckoo-Hawk, a species that has alarmingly big ‘bug’ eyes, well-suited to its near-crepuscular lifestyle, although even at Berenty it is not guaranteed.